databricks-industry-solutions/security-analysis-tool/docs/setup.md

 You will need the following information to set up SAT, we will show you how to gather them in the next section.

- * 1.Databricks Account ID, administrative user id and password  (To use account REST APIs)
+ 1. Databricks Account ID, administrative user id and password  (To use account REST APIs)
- * 2.A Single user job cluster (To run the SAT checks)
+ 2. A Single user job cluster (To run the SAT checks)
- * 3.Databricks SQL Warehouse  (To run the SQL dashboard)
+ 3. Databricks SQL Warehouse  (To run the SQL dashboard)
- * 4.Ensure that Databricks Repos is enabled (To access the SAT git)
+ 4. Ensure that Databricks Repos is enabled (To access the SAT git)
- * 5.Pipy access from your workspace (To install the SAT utility library)
+ 5. Pipy access from your workspace (To install the SAT utility library)

 ## Prerequisites

 Please gather the following information before you start setting up:
-* 1.Databricks Account ID
+1. Databricks Account ID
     * Please test your administrator account and password to make sure this is a working account: [https://accounts.cloud.databricks.com/login](https://accounts.cloud.databricks.com/login)
     * Copy the account id as shown below

        <img src="./images/account_id.png" width="30%" height="30%">

-* 2.A Single user cluster
+2. A Single user cluster
    *  Databricks Runtime Version  11.2 LTS or above
    *  Node type i3.xlarge

        <img src="./images/job_cluster.png" width="50%" height="50%">

-* 3.Databricks SQL Warehouse
+3. Databricks SQL Warehouse
    * Goto SQL (pane) -> SQL Warehouse -> and pick the SQL Warehouse for your dashboard and note down the ID as shown below

        <img src="./images/dbsqlwarehouse_id.png" width="50%" height="50%">

-* 4.Databricks Repos to access SAT git
+4. Databricks Repos to access SAT git
    Import git repo into Databricks repo

    ```